Beyond the doom and gloom: YottaYotta grabs hefty investments

 By Alan Earls

-Start-up YottaYotta NetStorage Company, has been flouting current doom and gloom scenarios, attracting a new round of investments totaling $26 million only days after
+Start-up YottaYotta NetStorage Company, has been flouting current doom and gloom scenarios, attracting a new round of investments totaling $26 million only days after the terrorist strikes on New York and Washington, D.C.
+That's on top of a $35 million round of investments concluded in August of 2000.

 The name YottaYotta comes from the term yottabyte, which is one trillion terabytes of data.
 The company has developed "NetStorage" technology that utilizes massively parallel technology and tight integration with optical networks.
 This creates a geographically distributed storage resource of potentially great scalability that is managed as a single machine and supports anywhere from hundreds to millions of users.
 YottaYotta's Real Time Disaster Recovery (TM) storage system also gives enterprises high levels of availability, protecting against complete site outages as well as multiple component failures.